-How to help a scared or fearful dog
+How to help a scared dog

 If you have a scared dog, it’s important to understand what is causing that fear.